How To Handle Your Baby Standing In the Crib and Won’t Sleep

 But, because they can fall and hit their heads, it’s a good idea to have some type of strategy to follow.
 Here are a few tips:

 • Practice – During NON-sleep times, be sure you have your baby practice the skill of getting back down.
-For example, stand your baby at a couch or sofa.
+For example, stand your baby next to a couch or sofa.
 Then, put a toy on the ground next to them.
 Help them bend their knees to reach the toy.
 Baby squats!
-It will become second-nature in no time!
+It will become second nature in no time!

 • Allow Some Practice Time in the Crib – Even if they are getting good at this out in the common areas, they may find it novel to be awake in the crib and want to practice this skill.
 Put them down a little earlier for naps temporarily to allow them to practice for a while.
 Then, soothe them and encourage them to lay down closer to the time you expect them to fall asleep.